e2nIEE/pandapower/doc/elements/sgen.rst

 The static generator reactive power capability curve characteristics provide a reference framework for determining the reactive power limits (Qmin and Qmax) of static generators based on their active power output.
 The reactive power capability curve data can be imported into pandapower in a tabular format, populating net.q_capability_curve_table.
-This table is either auto-generated via the CIM CGMES to pandapower converter, provided this information is available in the Equipment (EQ) profile, or it can be manually defined by the user.
+The characteristics can either be automatically generated via the CIM CGMES to pandapower converter or the PowerFactory to pandapower converter, or they can be created by the user using the pandapower.control.util.create_q_capability_curve_characteristics_object function, provided that the q_capability_curve_table is previously defined in the network case.

 Q capability curve characteristic objects are then generated from net.q_capability_curve_table, populating net.q_capability_curve_characteristic.
-The characteristics are either auto-generated via the CIM CGMES to pandapower converter or they can be created by the user via the pandapower.control.util.create_q_capability_curve_characteristics_object function, provided q_capability_curve_table is previously defined in the network case.
+The characteristics can either be automatically generated via the CIM CGMES to pandapower converter or the PowerFactory to pandapower converter, or they can be created by the user using the pandapower.control.util.create_q_capability_curve_characteristics_object function, provided that the q_capability_curve_table is previously defined in the network case.

 If the variable reactive_capability_curve in net.sgen is set to True, it indicates that pairs of P vs Qmin/Qmax values and the corresponding characteristic are defined in net.q_capability_curve_table and net.q_capability_curve_characteristic